ESA signature

 Fringe 2026 is a free workshop open to scientists, students, as well as representatives from national, European and international space agencies and value adding industries.

-Acceptance to present in the oral and poster sessions at Fringe 2026 is determined by the Scientific and Programme Committees after they review the submitted abstracts.
+Acceptance to present in the oral and poster sessions at Fringe 2026 is determined by the Scientific Committee and the ESA Programme Board after they review the submitted abstracts.
 We are also planning to include an InSAR-industry exhibition area.

 No participation fees will be charged.
 However, participants are expected to finance their own travel and accommodation expenses.
 No financial support is foreseen for the workshop.